AndelaOSP/art-dashboard/docs/best_practices/code_organization.md

 ## `components` folder
 This folder contains the presentational components.
 The components are nested inside their respective folders, corresponding to the entity they are created for.
 E.g.
 - All user related components should have `Users` as the parent.
 E.g. `Users/SecurityUser.jsx`
-- All access control componenrts should be have `AccessControl` as the parent.
+- All access control componenrts should have `AccessControl` as the parent.
 E.g. `AccessControl/Authorization.jsx`

-Any component shared between different folders inside `components` should be written in the `/common` directory.
+Any component shared between different folders inside `components` should exist in the `/common` directory.

 An example folder structure for this can be:
 ```bash